How We Can Help

 Our support services are available to anyone who has experienced an ectopic pregnancy as well as partners and wider family members and friends.

 While we are unable to provide medical advice, we offer support from others who have been through a similar experience.

 We have medically overseen and moderated busy discussion forums enabling anyone who suspects they are having, or have had an ectopic pregnancy, easy access to information about the condition and a community of support.
-The forums also provide for those preparing for pregnancy, those who are pregnant after ectopic pregnancy, those taking alternative routes to parenthood and spaces for men and members of the LGBTQ+ communities.
+There is a link to the forum below.
+The forum also provides for those preparing for pregnancy, those who are pregnant after ectopic pregnancy, those taking alternative routes to parenthood, and spaces for men and members of the LGBTQ+ communities.

 Through this confidential online community, you can connect with others and share experiences.
 It can help to know that your feelings are not unusual because others often express similar thoughts.
 Knowing the feelings are normal and expected and that you are not alone can relieve pressure and can help to make things feel a little easier to cope with.